Fridge003/Cuda-Learn-By-Practice/README.md

 ## Benchmark

-The following are each kernel's performance of running 4096x4096 GEMM on NVIDIA V100:
+The following are each kernel's performance of running 4096x4096 GEMM on NVIDIA Tesla V100-SXM2-16GB:

 <!-- benchmark_results -->
 |Idx| Kernel                           |  GFLOPs/s | Performance relative to cuBLAS |